4.81 from 26 votes

 Chia seeds have become very popular in recent years because they are very nutritious and super versatile.

-They are loaded with Omega-3 fatty acids, protein, and antioxidants.
+They are loaded with Omega-3 fatty acids, protein, and antioxidants .
 In addition, they are packed with soluble fiber, which helps regulate digestion and keep you feeling full and satisfied.

 Chia seeds can be used as an egg substitute, added to smoothies and energy drinks, and used to thicken soups and sauces.
-But the most popular way to prepare chia seeds is to make chia pudding.
+However, the most popular way to prepare chia seeds is to make chia pudding.

 You’ll love these delicious chia desserts when you’re craving something sweet but want to stick to your health and wellness goals.